-You have three options for getting your Medicare services listed below.
-By choosing one of these options, you automatically end your membership in our plan.
+You have three options for getting your Medicare services listed below any month of the year.
+You have an additional option listed below during certain times of the year including the Annual Enrollment Period and the Medicare Advantage Open Enrollment Period or other situations described in Section A. By choosing one of these options, you automatically end your membership in our plan.

-1. You can change to: Here is what to do: Another Medicare health plan including a plan that combines your Medicare and Medi-Cal coverage Call Medicare at 1-800-MEDICARE (1-800- 633-4227), 24 hours a day, 7 days a week.
+1. You can change to: Here is what to do: A Medicare Medi-Cal Plan (Medi-Medi Plan) is a type of Medicare Advantage plan.
+It is for people who have both Medicare and Medi-Cal, and combines Medicare and Medi-Cal benefits into one plan.
+Medi-Medi Plans coordinate all benefits and services across both programs, including all Medicare and Medi-Cal covered services.
+Note: The term Medi-Medi Plan is the name for integrated dual eligible special needs plans (D-SNPs) in California.
+Call Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.
-For Program of All-Inclusive Care for the Elderly (PACE) inquiries, call 1-855-921-PACE (7223).
+For Program of All- Inclusive Care for the Elderly (PACE) inquiries, call 1-855-921-PACE (7223).
 If you need help or more information: Call the California Health Insurance Counseling and Advocacy Program (HICAP) at 1-800-434-0222, Monday through Friday from 8:00 a.m. to 5:00 p.m.
 For more information or to find a local HICAP office in your area, please visit www.aging.ca.gov/HICAP/.
-OR Enroll in a new Medicare plan.
+OR Enroll in a new Medi-Medi Plan.
 You are automatically disenrolled from our Medicare plan when your new plan's coverage begins.
-Your Medi-Cal plan may change.
+Your Medi-Cal plan will change to match your Medi-Medi Plan.